France's Macron is reelected but far-right rival raises game

 “There’s a real risk,” the 29-year-old fretted.

 Macron went into the vote with a sizeable lead in polls but faced a fractured, anxious and tired electorate.
-The war in Ukraine and the COVID-19 pandemic battered Macron’s first term, as did months of violent protests against his economic policies, which created fertile ground for Le Pen.
+The war in Ukraine and the COVID-19 pandemic battered Macron’s first term, as did months of violent protests against his economic policies.

-With the EU’s only seat on the U.N.
-Security Council and only nuclear arsenal, the outcome in France was being watched across the 27-nation bloc as it grapples with the fallout of the war in Ukraine.
-France has played a leading role in international efforts to punish Russia with sanctions and is supplying weapons systems to Ukraine.

-Earlier in the day, Le Pen voted in the northern town of Henin-Beaumont, in France’s struggling former industrial heartland, while Macron voted in the resort town of Le Touquet on the English Channel.

 Appealing to working-class voters struggling with surging prices, Le Pen vowed that bringing down the cost of living would be her priority and argued that Macron’s presidency had left the country deeply divided.

-Macron also touted his environmental and climate accomplishments to trawl for young voters who backed left-wing candidates in round one.
-Macron said his next prime minister would be put in charge of environmental planning as France seeks to become carbon neutral by 2050.

-Associated Press journalists Thomas Adamson, Sylvie Corbet and Elaine Ganley in Paris, Michel Spingler in Henin-Beaumont, and Alex Turnbull in Le Touquet, contributed.
+Associated Press journalists Sylvie Corbet, Elaine Ganley and Thomas Adamson in Paris, Sam Petrequin in Brussels Michel Spingler in Henin-Beaumont, and Alex Turnbull in Le Touquet, contributed.

 Follow AP’s coverage of the French election at https://apnews.com/hub/french-election-2022